dobin/nkeyrollover/docs/design.md

 ## Attacks vs. Skills

 Similar to Leage of Legends.
-Attacks are space (or autoattacks in LoL, left mouse button).
+Attacks are space (or autoattacks in LoL, left mouse button), selected by key 1-4.
 Skills are keys QWER.

 * Attacks: Use ActionTexture
 * Skills: Use Particles